Restoration and Preservation works (Phase One) to Lancaster Castle for Duchy of Lancaster

 - External wind and weather proofing to three buildings: the Gate House, Governors House and the former Debtors’ Workshops

 - Total re-roofing including lead and traditional slate

 - Pointing of stone work

 - Weather vane refurbishment including gold decoration and golf leafing

 - Minor underground and over ground drainage

 - Minor internal maintenance work.

-Works to the listed building were also subject to stringent heritage requirements.
+Works to the listed building were also subject to stringent heritage requirements and procedures.
 We worked closely with the client and project team to ensure the materials used were appropriate.
-For example, several pointing samples had to be submitted to ensure we achieved the closest possible match to the original mortar.
-We also had to be mindful of the building’s history and heritage.
-After removing part of a stone wall that was due to be replaced, we discovered a very old outside toilet that had to be recorded in minute detail by the Castle’s resident archaeologist.
+For example, several pointing samples had to be submitted to ensure the closest possible match to the original mortar.
+After removing part of a stone wall, we uncovered a very old outside toilet, the details of which were recorded with precision by the resident archaeologist.